 Measures should be taken to prevent rot developing in any beams and crossheads retained or reused in a rehabilitated structure.
 Beams in condition state 2 which exhibit splitting over the connections should have splits filled with epoxy resin and flashing installed to prevent water ingress.
 Where surface rot is present on beams, they should be turned over to present the underside that has not been exposed to water ingress from above.
+Due to the heavy corrosion of the bolts fixing the beams to the crossheads, it may be impractical to remove beams that are suitable for reuse.
+The section of the beam surrounding the corroded bolt is likely to need to be cut out, limiting the possibility of salvaging a usable length.
 Alternatively a bituminous damp proof course (DPC) can be applied to the top surfaces of the beams to prevent water ponding and moisture penetration of the timber.
 All bolts holes should be filled with epoxy resin before the application of the DPC.